barumau/pandunia/english/bax_kanun.md

 In theory, there are six possible word orders for the transitive sentence.
 In practice, all of them are possible in Pandunia.
 They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

     1. With the verb ending in -a
-        - object–subject–verb (OSV) : musik me auda.
+        - object–subject–verb (OSV) : musik mi auda.
-        - subject–verb–object (SVO) :       me auda musik.
+        - subject–verb–object (SVO) :       mi auda musik.
-        - verb–object–subject (VOS) :          auda musik me.
+        - verb–object–subject (VOS) :          auda musik mi.
     2. With the verb ending in -u
-        - subject-object-verb (SOV) : me musik audu.
+        - subject-object-verb (SOV) : mi musik audu.
-        - object-verb-subject (OVS) :    musik audu me.
+        - object-verb-subject (OVS) :    musik audu mi.
-        - verb-subject-object (VSO) :          audu me musik.
+        - verb-subject-object (VSO) :          audu mi musik.

 The constituent, which is further away from the verb, can be left out.
-So for example **musik me auda** (OSV) can be truncated to **me auda** (SV).
-Likewise **me musik audu** (SOV) can be truncated to **musik audu** (OV).
+So for example **musik mi auda** (OSV) can be truncated to **mi auda** (SV).
+Likewise **mi musik audu** (SOV) can be truncated to **musik audu** (OV).

 The typical word orders in everyday Pandunia are SVO, SOV and OSV.
-The latter occurs frequently in dependant clauses, for example in **me vida yen, jo ti suka.** (I saw the person _whom you like_.)
+The latter occurs frequently in dependant clauses, for example in **mi vida jen, jo tu suku.** (I saw the person _whom you like_.)
 The other word orders can be heard in poetry and in other forms of literary language.

 ### Hierarchy of Word Types

 Spoken language is a flow of sounds which constitute words.
 Written language, in the case of Pandunia, is a flow of letters from left to right, which constitute words.
 So every expression is essentially a sequence of words.
 However all words are not equal.
 There is a hierarchy of words.
 The verb is the structural center of a sentence and other words are directly or indirectly connected to it.

 Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **me vida ni** (I see you) can be pictured as a tree as follows.
+For example the sentence **mi vida tu** (I see you) can be pictured as a tree as follows.

-    me vida ni.
+    mi vida tu.

        vida
       ┌─┴─┐
-     me   ni
+     mi   tu

 Adjectives and numerals point to their head word, the noun.

-    me vida sam jovan yen.
+    mi vida sam jovan jen.

        vida
       ┌─┴──┐
-     me   yen
+     mi   jen
            |
          jovan
            |